-Credit risk represents the financial risk to the Company as a result of a default by the counterparty, that is, the failure of the counterparty to comply with its obligations to service the outstanding debt.
-The Company is directly exposed to the underlying cashflows of the vehicle instalment sales which is disclosed as Intercompany Receivables and therefore the Company is directly exposed to the risks associated with the underlying counterpart.
-Credit risk is defined in terms of Investee Bank Limited's credit policies and procedures amoual, which establishes sound credit risk management processes.
-The procedures and processes of Grayston Drive Autos (RF) limited have been outsourced to Investee Bank Limited as part of the Servicing Agreement and are monitored by the Credit Committee of Investee Bank Limited.
-Further disclosure on this is available as part of the Investee Bank Limited AFS for 31 March 2024 as published.
+Credit risk represents the financial risk to the Company as a result of a default by the counterparty, that is, failure of counterparty to comply with its obligations to service the outstanding debt.
+Credit risk is defined in terms of Investee Bank Limited's credit policies and procedures manual, which establishes sound credit risk management processed.
+These procedures and processes are monitored by the Credit Committee of Investec Bank Limited.